critical-path/array-html-translator-js/README.md

 npm pack
 ```

-4. Copy array-html-translator-1.0.0.tgz to the desired directory, presumably the location of your application.
+4. Copy array-html-translator-1.0.0.tgz to the desired directory, presumably the location of our application.

 ```
 cp array-html-translator-1.0.0.tgz /path/to/application